TheMarex/ba-thesis/text/5_stabilizer.md

 However depending on how the reference ZMP was predicted, that prediction might have already been wrong.
 For example the ZMP Preview Control approach uses the Table-Cart model to predict the ZMP.
 That prediction can deviate significantly from the real ZMP as the model simplifies the dynamics.
-Thus to make sure the desired ZMP is tracked acurately, the reference ZMP needs to be adapted as well.
+Thus to make sure the desired ZMP is tracked accurately, the reference ZMP needs to be adapted as well.

 Kajita et. al. propose a dynamic system that describes the 3D-LIMP dynamics.
 To model mechanical lag they introduce a parameter $T_p$ that should specify the ZMP delay.
 The state-space description of the dynamic system for the $x$-direction is given below.